Aman0786-git/qr-code-component/README.md

 ## Welcome! 👋

+This is a challenge task by front-end coding challenge.
 Thanks for checking out this front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.